credativ/plutono/docs/sources/datasources/cloudwatch.md

 ## Pricing

-The Amazon CloudWatch data source for Grafana uses the `ListMetrics` and `GetMetricData` CloudWatch API calls to list and retrieve metrics.
+The Amazon CloudWatch data source for Plutono uses the `ListMetrics` and `GetMetricData` CloudWatch API calls to list and retrieve metrics.
 Pricing for CloudWatch Logs is based on the amount of data ingested, archived, and analyzed via CloudWatch Logs Insights queries.
 Please see the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/) for more details.

-Every time you pick a dimension in the query editor Grafana will issue a ListMetrics request.
+Every time you pick a dimension in the query editor Plutono will issue a ListMetrics request.
 Whenever you make a change to the queries in the query editor, one new request to GetMetricData will be issued.

-Please note that for Grafana version 6.5 or higher, all API requests to GetMetricStatistics have been replaced with calls to GetMetricData.
+Please note that for Plutono version 6.5 or higher, all API requests to GetMetricStatistics have been replaced with calls to GetMetricData.
 This change enables better support for CloudWatch metric math and enables the automatic generation of search expressions when using wildcards or disabling the `Match Exact` option.
 While GetMetricStatistics qualified for the CloudWatch API free tier, this is not the case for GetMetricData calls.
 For more information, please refer to the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/).

 ## Service quotas